What do I have to do? Three steps to becoming an SU driver

 Semester 1, academic year 2021/22 classroom-based theory sesssion dates:

 You can choose any one of these - if there is no space, it will tell you.

-The fee for all 3 parts of the MiDAS course is still £30, which is billed directly to your Club/Society/Area
+The fee for all 3 parts of the MiDAS course will be about £30, subject to final confirmation, which is billed directly to your Club/Society/Area

 ...and by the way, "MiDAS" is pronounced "My-dass," the same as the Greek king.
 It's spelt with a small "i" because "Mi" are the first two letters of "Minibus" in "Minibus Driver Awareness Scheme."